Selective Randomization Inference for Adaptive Experiments: Introduction

-Thus, no matter which subgroup is selected at the end of the first stage, the false positive rate of this selective randomization test is controlled.
-Compared to data splitting, this test is expected to be more powerful because it uses the ``left out'' information in the first stage that is not used by the selection.
+Thus, no matter which subgroup is selected at the end of the first stage, the false positive rate of this selective randomization test for the selected null hypothesis is controlled.
+Compared to data splitting, this test is expected to be more powerful because it uses all ``left out information'' in the first stage that is not used by the selection.